ovh/docs/pages/cloud/private-cloud/modify_hardware_configuration_of_vm/guide.en-gb.md

 This interface is useful in the event of a network malfunction.
 You can verify that the *port ID* corresponds to the ID listed in the `Networking`{.action} and `Ports`{.action} tabs for that adapter.

-### The CD/DVD reader
+### The CD/DVD drive

-The CD/DVD reader allows you, for example, to mount ISO images on your virtual machine.
+A virtual CD/DVD drive allows you, for example, to mount ISO images on your virtual machine.

 ![Add a CD/DVD reader](images/hardware07.png){.thumbnail}

-We recommend that you delete the CD/DVD reader after using it, as it could in fact prevent the virtual machine from being moved.
+We recommend that you delete the CD/DVD drive after using it, as it could in fact prevent the virtual machine from being moved.

 ### Adding a device